 Luke’s Gospel begins the ministry of Jesus with his rejection in his hometown of Nazareth.
 Rejection is an important part of the mystery of his death and resurrection.
 Jesus lived most of his life in Nazareth among “his own.”
 (Luke 4,24-30) Yet, as he begins his ministry he is rejected by ” his own” in their synagogue, a rejection Jesus must have carried with him; how could he forget it?

 Crowds welcoming him to Jerusalem on Palm Sunday call him “the prophet Jesus from Nazareth in Galilee,” but not many from Nazareth accompanied him there.
 Some women from Galilee, most importantly his mother Mary, stand by his cross as he dies.
 Still, Jesus didn’t find much acceptance in Nazareth..
 “He came to his own and his own received him not.”

-The great Cross on Calvary draws attention to the physical sufferings of Jesus in his passion–the scourging, the thorns, the crucifixion.
+The Cross on Calvary draws attention to the physical sufferings of Jesus in his passion–the scourging, the thorns, the crucifixion.
 But let’s not forget his interior sufferings, especially rejection from “his own,” who knew him from the beginning.
-Only a few of those dear to him follow him to Jerusalem.
+Only a few followed him to Jerusalem.

-The lenten gospels tell us God’s mercy and love persists, even in the face of human rejection.
-Jesus shows God’s love in his outstretched arms on Calvary.
+The lenten gospels tell us rejection doesn’t stop God’s mercy and love.
+On Calvary Jesus shows God’s love in his outstretched arms.